 In consultation with their academic adviser and the director of BCS at YDS, students are required to complete a range of relevant course work consisting of at least twelve credit hours.
-In addition, students must attend at least one colloquium per term and complete a supervised ministry in a BCS-designated site.
+In addition, students must attend at least one colloquium per term and complete an internship in a BCS-designated site.

 The Episcopal Church

-Berkeley students undertake, in addition to their Yale degree, a diploma (M.Div. students) or certificate (M.A.R. or S.T.M. students) in Anglican studies.
-The diploma in Anglican studies includes courses in the seven canonical areas mandated by the Episcopal Church, a three-year colloquium series on leadership, participation in the Annand Program for Spiritual Formation, and regular attendance at chapel services.
+Berkeley students undertake, in addition to their Yale degree, a Diploma (M.Div. students) or Certificate (M.A.R. or S.T.M. students) in Anglican Studies.
+The Diploma in Anglican Studies includes courses in the canonical areas mandated by the Episcopal Church, a three-year colloquium series on leadership, participation in the Annand Program for Spiritual Formation, and regular attendance at chapel services.
 Additional seminars, workshops, and class retreats focus on the acquisition of skills for the practice of ministry.
-Study for the certificate includes completion of at least three courses directly related to Anglicanism.
+Study for the Certificate in Anglican Studies includes completion of at least three courses directly related to Anglicanism.
 Requirements for the diploma and certificate are listed in the Berkeley Divinity School Advising Customary.
 In addition, the Berkeley Rule of Life outlines expectations for students’ spiritual formation, participation in community life, and personal integrity.

-All M.Div. students must complete a year of supervised ministry in a parish, school, or other approved setting, or a unit of Clinical Pastoral Education.
-Most dioceses of the Episcopal Church require both a unit of Clinical Pastoral Education and one or two years of supervised parish internship before ordination.
+All M.Div. students must complete a year of internship in a parish, school, or other approved setting, or a unit of Clinical Pastoral Education.
+Berkeley students typically undertake both a unit of Clinical Pastoral Education and one or two years of supervised parish or other internship.